25 Different Types of Houses From Around the World

 Palm frond houses from Sri Lanka

-The stunning country of Sri Lanka is a teardrop-shaped island off the coast of India.
+Sri Lanka is a teardrop-shaped island off the coast of India.
 It has beautiful beaches and rainforests and is famous for its elephants and tea.
-In rural areas, people weave their homes out of palm fronds and sticks.
+In rural areas, people tend to weave their homes out of palm fronds and sticks.

 Rural homes made of mangrove and eucalyptus in Ecuador

 Ecuador is the smallest country in South America and is named after the equator which passes right through it.
-The Galapagos Islands, famous for their amazing wildlife, are a part of Ecuador.
 Natural materials such as palm, mangrove, bamboo, eucalyptus and earth are often used to build houses in rural areas such as these ones.

 Colourful homes in Ghana